flexera-public/policy_templates/cost/google/cud_report/README.md

 ## Google Committed Use Discount (CUD) Report

+####  As a best practice, this policy should only be applied to the Master Account, and not to each individual RightScale Account.

 ### What it does
 This policy identifies all CUDs that exist in a given GCP project and provides a report listing them all.
 It can optionally report on all CUDs or only those that are active or expired.